-The Knoop indentation hardness test can be used to test a wide variety of glasses, from television faceplates to polished plate glass.
-In general, the accuracy of the test will depend on the smoothness of the surface
+The Knoop indentation hardness test is used in ASTM C720 to test a wide variety of glasses, from television faceplates to polished plate glass.
+In general, the accuracy of the test will depend on the smoothness of the surface.

 HK = 14.229(F/D2)

 2. The Knoop hardness number (KHN) is calculated by:

 ASTM C730 is used to determine the Knoop indentation hardness of glass and to verify the Knoop hardness testing machine by using standard glasses.